top of page

 Transparent Data Encryption (TDE) is enabled by default.
 TDE transparently encrypts SQL Server, Azure SQL Database, and Azure Synapse Analytics data and log files.
 TDE protects against a compromise of direct access to the files or their backup.
 This enables you to encrypt data at rest without changing existing applications.
 TDE should always stay enabled; however, this will not stop an attacker using the normal access path.
 TDE provides the ability to comply with many laws, regulations, and guidelines established in various industries.

-Azure SQL manages key related issues for TDE.
-As with TDE, on-premises special care must be taken to ensure recoverability and when moving databases.
+Azure SQL manages key-related issues for TDE.
+As with TDE, on-premises special care must be taken to ensure recoverability when moving databases.
 In more sophisticated scenarios, the keys can be explicitly managed in Azure Key Vault through extensible key management.
-This also allows for Bring Your Own Key (BYOK) through Azure Key Vaults BYOK capability.
+This also allows for Bring Your Own Key (BYOK) through Azure Key Vaults' BYOK capability.

 Azure SQL provides encryption for columns through Always Encrypted.
 This allows only authorized applications access to sensitive columns.
-Using this kind of encryption limits SQL queries for encrypted columns to equality-based values.
+This kind of encryption limits SQL queries for encrypted columns to equality-based values.

-Application level encryption should also be used for selective data.
-Data sovereignty concerns can sometimes be mitigated by encrypting data with a key that is kept in the correct country/region.
-This prevents even accidental data transfer from causing an issue since it is impossible to decrypt the data without the key, assuming a strong algorithm is used (such as AES 256).
+Application-level encryption should also be used to select data.
+Data sovereignty concerns can sometimes be mitigated by encrypting data with a key in the correct country/region.
+This prevents even accidental data transfer from causing an issue since decrypting the data without the key is impossible, assuming a strong algorithm is used (such as AES 256).

 You can use additional precautions to help secure the database, such as designing a secure system, encrypting confidential assets, and building a firewall around the database servers.